A Tenth Revolution Group Company

 Are Salesforce professionals experiencing pay increases?

-Over three quarters (78%) of Salesforce professionals received a salary increase from their current employer in the last year.
+More than three quarters (77%) of Salesforce professionals received a salary increase from their current employer in the last year.

 Let’s see those pay increases broken down further: